-Can I enroll in the PPO Savings Plan with HSA if my spouse is currently enrolled in a Health Care Flexible Spending Account through their employer?
+Can I enroll in the Lion Advantage Plan with HSA if my spouse is currently enrolled in a Health Care Flexible Spending Account through their employer?

 No. The IRS does not permit use of a health care FSA when enrolled in an HSA.
 However, the Dependent Care FSA is available to either employee up to the IRS limits.

 If the HealthEquity debit card is lost or stolen, and used by someone other than the member, what is the process to recover funds?

 As with any debit or credit card issued by a financial institution, a lost or stolen card should first be reported to HealthEquity by calling (866) 346-5800.
 Representatives are available to assist member 24 hours a day, 7 days a week.
 If the card is stolen and used by someone other than the member, or the member has a dispute about a known transaction, the member will need to contact HealthEquity regarding the transaction within 60 days of the transaction date.

 If a member paid out-of-pocket for a claim in a prior year, can they still reimburse themselves now?
 If so, how would the member do this?